gpaulissen/bootique-dotenv/README.md

 # bootique-dotenv
-A Bootique module for setting Java system properties using a properties file (.env by default).
+A Bootique module for setting Java system properties using a properties file.

 This project is inspired by [java-dotenv](https://github.com/cdimascio/java-dotenv).